 This is one of the "Barton Difference Award" nominations.
-Instructors are nominated by students for making a difference in their lives.
+Barton employees are nominated by students for making a difference in their lives.
+Baudilio Hernandez, a longtime Barton employee in the Trio program, has taken on a new role in a brand-new department as Director of the Hispanic Engagement and Recruitment Office (HERO).